Are all female Chihuahuas able to breed with large dogs for the first time? You’re likely to miss five shocking results.

 Will a Chihuahua be able to carry and deliver the puppies?

 One of the main concerns when breeding a smaller female Chihuahua with a larger male is whether the Chihuahua will be able to carry and deliver the puppies.
-The size difference between the two breeds can provide difficulties during labor and delivery.
+The size difference between the two breeds can cause difficulties during labor and delivery.
 Sometimes, a Chihuahua may require a cesarean section (C-section) to deliver the puppies safely.

 What are the potential health risks for a smaller female Chihuahua?